Monday, September 22, 2025

 Wait!
 God is going to come to their rescue!
 He is going to rise up like a mighty lion and roar at their enemies.
 Those who preyed on them will become His prey.

-Moses told Israel, “If you truly obey His voice [God’s Angel] and do all that I say, then I will be an enemy to your enemies and an adversary to your adversaries.”
-(Exodus 23:22)
+In Exodus 23:22, Moses told Israel, “If you truly obey His voice [God’s Angel] and do all that I say, then I will be an enemy to your enemies and an adversary to your adversaries.”

 “For I will restore health to you and heal you of your wounds, says the Lord, because they called you an outcast saying: ‘This is Zion; no one seeks her.’”
 Jeremiah 30:17